 |Home Analog Devices Feedback Subscribe Archives 简体中文 日本語|

-Heterodyne radios, such as the ADF7021 family of transceivers, use a mixer to down convert received RF signals to an intermediate frequency (IF).
-Interfering signals, called interferers, that lay on the image frequency are also mixed down to the wanted frequency component along with an unwanted component at the image frequency.
-Unwanted signals present at the image frequency can degrade receiver sensitivity, resulting in loss of signal on the wanted channel.
-In theory, transceivers employing an I/Q receive architecture can be configured to infinitely reject the image frequency mixing onto the wanted channel.
+Heterodyne radios, such as the ADF7023 family of transceivers, use a mixer to downconvert received radio frequency (RF) signals to an intermediate frequency (IF).
+Interfering signals, called interferers, that lay on the image frequency are also mixed down to the wanted frequency.
+This desensitizes the receiver, resulting in blocking on the wanted channel.
+In theory, an ideal transceiver, which employs an IQ receive architecture, can be configured to eliminate the image frequency mixing onto the wanted channel.
 This theory assumes that the gain balance and the phase orthogonality of the mixer quadrature paths are perfectly aligned.
 In practice, some imbalance exists due to imperfections in the mixer.
-The image calibration process adjusts the gain and phase of the mixer via a digital control register until the quadrature signals are optimally balanced, providing maximum image rejection.
-This 11-page Application Note describes the fully autonomous image rejection (IR) calibration firmware download module for the ADF7023 transceiver IC.
+The image calibration process adjusts the gain and phase of the mixer via a firmware download module, until the quadrature signals are optimally balanced, providing maximum image rejection.
+This 6-page Application Note describes the fully autonomous image rejection (IR) calibration firmware download module for the ADF7023 transceiver IC.
 With minimum user input, this firmware optimizes the image rejection with a default configuration completely autonomously.

 Circuits from the Lab

 This true rms responding power detector uses a variable gain amplifier (VGA) and a power detector to provide a 95-dB wide detection range, making it useful for accurate measurement of signals with diverse or varying crest factors, such as those found in GSM/EDGE, CDMA, WCDMA, TD-SCDMA, and LTE receivers and transmitters.
 The 65-dB detection range of the ADL5902 rms detector is extended to 95 dB by the addition of the AD8368 linear-in-dB VGA.